8 Nutrient Deficiencies Linked to Mood Imbalances

 Did you know that your mood is closely connected to the nutrients you absorb?
 When patients with mood imbalances came to me for help, I always checked for nutrient deficiencies that could have been causing or contributing to the problem.

 Finding out what these nutrient deficiencies might be is the first step.
-Then you can learn the root causes of the deficiencies and how to correct them so you can reclaim your health and happiness.
+Then you can learn the root causes of the deficiencies and begin restoring optimal levels with nutrient-rich foods and supplements such as omega-3, magnesium, vitamins B and K, and a high-quality multivitamin.

 8 Nutrient Deficiencies Linked to Mood Imbalances